stoplightio/elements/docs/getting-started/integrations/angular.md

 # Using Elements in Angular

-Learn how to quickly get started with Elements in an Angular project.
+Learn how to get started with Elements in an Angular project.

 ## Install Elements

-Next, install the Elements library.
+First, install the Elements library.

 ```bash
 yarn add @stoplight/elements